-Inventory/Production Dairy
+Inventory Dairy

-- For dairy producers, - Payments using funding from the CARES Act will be determined by multiplying a producer's milk production for the first quarter of calendar year 2020. - Payments under the CCC Charter Act will be determined by multiplying a producer's milk production for the first quarter of calendar year 2020 by a factor of 1.014 -in order to account for increased production in the second quarter of calendar year.
+- For dairy producers, - Payments using funding from the CARES Act will be determined by multiplying a producer's milk production for the first quarter of calendar year 2020 by a pre-specified payment rate calculated as 80 percent of the decline in prices as determined by USDA during that quarter. - Payments under the CCC Charter Act will be determined by multiplying a producer's milk production for the first quarter of calendar year 2020 by a factor of 1.014 - in order to account for increased production in the second quarter of calendar year 2020-by a pre-specified payment rate calculated as 25 percent of the decline in prices as determined by USDA during the first quarter of calendar year 2020.